Order of Saint Agatha

 The Order of Saint Agatha (Ordine Equestre di Sant'Agata) is a State order established on 5 June 1923 by the Grand and General Council of the Republic of San Marino.
 It is named after Saint Agatha, on whose feast day 5 February, Pope Clement XII reestablished the sovereignty of the republic in 1740.

-The order is presented to foreign nationals who have positively contributed charitable and other services for the benefit of the republic deserving of recognition.
+The Order is awarded to foreign nationals deserving of recognition for charitable or other services to the Republic of San Marino.

-The award is conferred by the Grand and General Council on the proposal of the Most Excellent Regency of the Republic of San Marino.
-It has 5 ranks: Grand Cross, Grand Officer, Commander, Officer and Knight.
+Conferred by the Grand and General Council on the proposal of the Most Excellent Regency of the Republic of San Marino, the Order comprises 5 grades: Grand Cross, Grand Officer, Commander, Officer and Knight.

-The badge of the order is a golden cross enamelled in white.
-It is charged on one side with a round golden shield bearing the effigy of Saint Agatha and includes the inscription Sant'Agata Prottetrice (Saint Agatha Protector).
-On the other side is written the epigraph Bene Merenti (to a well-deserving person).
-The cross is hung on a ribbon with five stripes of white, crimson and yellow.
+The badge of the Order is a cross with curved ends enamelled white and edged in gilt.
+Charged on one side with a round golden shield bearing the effigy of Saint Agatha and includes the inscription Sant'Agata Prottetrice (Saint Agatha Protector), on the other side is written the motto Bene Merenti (To a well-deserving person).
+The insignia suspends by a ribbon with five stripes of white, crimson and yellow.

 The Order of San Marino is the next higher in order of precedence.

 Grades

-The order is presented in five ranks:
+The Order is presented in five grades: